Nashville Ear Blog

 List of Nashville Ear Blog Post

 "I hear the crowd, I look around, and I can't find one empty chair.
 Not bad for a girl going nowhere" sings Ashley McBryde on "Girl Goin' Nowhere," the seminal title track from her forthcoming LP.
+They're words built from experience: over the course of her life, McBryde's been finding her own way to fill those seats and sway those hearts since the very first time her teacher told her that her dreams of writing songs in Nashville would never see the light of day.
+Every time she was brought down, she persevered; trusting her timeless tone and keen, unwavering eye for the truth.
+It paid off.

 Voted as one of the top three singer/songwriters in Nashville 4 years running in the 2012, 2013, 2014 and 2015 Nashville Scene "Best Of Nashville" readers poll, Doc Holladay has become one of the most in-demand talents around, while also managing to work as a full time Optometrist.

 My first paying gig was when I was 15.
 Sitting outside of a pawn shop, on a stool playing a guitar.
 Drawing people inside, back in 1967.
 I got 5 bucks an hour, a pack of Winston cigaretts, and could play any of the guitars he had in the shop.
+It was an after school gig, a couple hours every day for quite awhile.
+I was 17 when I started my 1st band.
+Didn't have drummer, I did have a lead guitar, a bass, a girl singer, and myself singing and playing guitar, and a guy that "Rattled Elk Ribs, and other Bones" for a beat.
+Different but real cool back then.